reasonwithoutrestraint/site/Original/Metaethics/My moral understanding.md

 Ways for accounting for normative truth in a non-descriptivist sense:
 - Existence Internalism:
-    - Judgment Internalism: the characteristic feature of normative judgments is this: if A judges that they ought to X, then A has some motivation to X insofar as they are rational.
+    - Judgment Internalism: A judges that X is a normative reason iff X is a motivating reason for A insofar as A is rational.
-    - Existence Internalism: if A ought to X because of reason R, then A's awareness of R will motivate A to X insofar as A is rational.
+    - Existence Internalism: X is a normative reason for A iff X would be a motivating reason for A insofar as A is rational.
     - Thus, R is a reason for agent A if and only if R is the upshot of informed rational/informed deliberation.
 - Possible conceptions:
     - Constructivism/Constitutivism: